christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 * Introduced to this project by Nico Lonfat's suggestion to Connie

-*This README is written in GitHub Markdown.
+*The README.md is written in GitHub Markdown.
 Outside GitHub, it can be opened and previewed in RStudio or copied and pasted into https://dillinger.io/.*

 ---